Divide-By-0/blog/content/posts/nullifier.md

 To get a better estimate of how long quantum computers might actually take to break the anonymity of nullifiers, a [recent approximation](https://eprint.iacr.org/) of $9n$ signal qubits needed to solve discrete log on quantum computers shows that we are likely several decades till discrete log is even theoretically in reach, primarily because the noise problem has not been corrected for yet.
 (For a more complete model of how quantum affects blockchains, check out my overview post [here](https://zkresear.ch/t/how-quantum-computers-affect-zk-and-blockchains-how-to-quantum-proof-ethereum/59)).

 If you want to use nullifiers, this knowledge should inform the point you choose on the interactivity-quantum secrecy tradeoff curve, but ultimately, it also depends on your use case.
 People who care more about large anonymity sets in the short term, like DAO voters or young people making confessions that won't matter when they’re older, might prefer the nullifier construction outlined in this post, but people who need secrecy in the long term, like whistleblowers or journalists, might want to consider a semaphore construction like Tornado's instead.

-### New use cases enabled

-Let's say we've implemented this nullifier system: what can we do now with unique but anonymous identities?

-ZK airdrops become easy: we just check that you're in the Merkle tree of allowed users in ZK, and then require that you submit a nullifier to prevent you from claiming the airdrop a second time.

-Message boards can have persistent anonymous identity, meaning you can post under the same nullifier three times, and everyone will know that all your posts came from the same person, and that the author of the posts is a member of the group eligible to post to the forum, but no one will know that the author is you.
-Another huge unlock is moderation -- anonymous accounts can get banned, and anonymous accounts can accrue persistent reputation.

-We can build anonymous sybil-resistant apps like voting, where we need to ensure people haven’t double-voted (ideally, we'd also use [MACI](https://privacy-scaling-explorations.github.io/maci/) to prevent bribery by making receipts impossible).
-This can be done with the nullifier scheme we've just walked through, where the airdropper publishes a list of eligible addresses, and then if you own one of those addresses, you make a burner account to vote from, proving anonymously that you control an eligible address that hasn't already voted.
-(One wrinkle is that for on-chain applications that require gas, including some voting systems, the burner account won't necessarily have funds with which to pay the gas yet; in these cases, we can maintain anonymity by having users send their proofs to relayers, who front the gas to post the proof on-chain and then get paid off by the election contract.)

-I think that wallets that adopt this standard will enable their users to interact with the next generation of ZK applications first.
-I’m bullish on a future where this is a standard as commonplace as ECDSA signing within every secure enclave.

-### Next steps

-So far, we have the [Gupta-Gurkan nullifier paper proving all the security proofs](https://aayushg.com/thesis.pdf); a [repository](https://github.com/zk-nullifier-sig/zk-nullifier-sig/) with the deterministic signature calculation in Rust (Javascript in progress); all the components of the [Circom circuits](https://github.com/geometryresearch/secp256k1_hash_to_curve/) needed to do hashing to elliptic curves; and a [Metamask snap](https://ethglobal.com/showcase/zk-nullifier-snap-6a9sq) to compute nullifiers.

-In the future, we're hoping to formalize our spec into an ERC and use that to integrate the nullifier calculation into [Burner Wallet](https://github.com/austintgriffith/burner-wallet), [Ledger core](https://github.com/LedgerHQ/app-ethereum), and [Metamask core](https://github.com/MetaMask/metamask-extension).
-We also want to try benchmarking the proof in different languages like Halo2 or Nova that might be faster (for instance, by using lookups for SHA-256).
-If you’re interested in helping or using the scheme, reach out to [@yush_g](https://twitter.com/yush_g/) on Twitter for a grant!
-Thank you to Kobi for coming up with the scheme and coauthoring the paper with me, 0xPARC for brainstorming the scheme with me, Vivek for writing the actual proofs with me, Richard for contributing a ton of JS code for wallet intergrations, Piotr for writing the snap, Blake and Weijie for doing the circom ZK circuits, and all of the teams who looked at and used this for the private voting contest!